 Here is where that not-fully understanding the nuances of savvy personal finance comes into play.

 Savings bond interest is exempt from state and local taxes.
 It is, however, not exempt from federal income taxes.
 In fact, interest on savings bonds is taxed just like any other interest, with one exception.
-The taxes on savings bond interest may be deferred until the bond is cashed, or the bond reaches final maturity.
+The taxes on savings bond interest may be deferred until the bond is cashed, or the bond reaches final maturity, whichever comes first.

 The misinformation comes from folks who don’t notice the last clause of that sentence, likely because when they first learned about it, their bonds were years from maturity.